-In this fourth week of November 2013, I hereby call to order the 25th meeting of Kate’s Book Club.
+In this first week of March 2014, I hereby call to order the 32 meeting of Kate’s Book Club.
 Every meeting, we shall be reading a tome either (a) penned by an author named Kate or (b) that includes a character named Kate.
 If you missed our last meeting, feel free to get caught up.

 Kate Racculia grew up in Syracuse, New York, and attended college at the University of Buffalo, where she studied illustration, design, Jane Austen, and Canada.
 She has her MFA from Emerson College and now calls Boston home.
 She teaches workshops in novel and genre writing at GrubStreet, Boston’s non-profit creative writing center, and has been a bassoonist, a planetarium operator, a coffee jerk, a designer, a children’s bookseller, a proposal writer, a prospect researcher, and a karaoke god.

 She posts many pictures of her cat on the Internet and is a total sucker for a saxophone solo.

 Her first novel, This Must Be the Place, was published by Henry Holt & Company in 2010.
 Her second, Bellweather Rhapsody, is forthcoming from Houghton Mifflin Harcourt in spring 2014.

 Without further ado, Kate answers all your questions: Continue reading